 UMUC awards certificates and degrees three times each academic year: in fall, spring, and summer.
 Commencement ceremonies each spring recognize AA, BA, and BS candidates who have earned their degrees in any of the three degree periods.
+If you are graduating in May or graduated in August or December of the previous year, you are invited to participate in the commencement ceremony.

-To be eligible to march at commencement, as a spring degree candidate, you must be able to demonstrate that you will complete all degree requirements by the degree conferral date (30 May).
+To be eligible to march at commencement as a spring degree candidate, you must be able to demonstrate that you will complete all degree requirements by the degree conferral date (30 May).